19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (o) prescribing in what cases and on what conditions a court may act upon the certificate of accountants, actuaries or other scientific persons;

-(p) prescribing the duties of the Accountant in respect of funds or property in the custody of the court, and in particular prescribing the mode of transfer of securities into the name of the Accountant, and the method of investment of any such funds, and the rate of interest to be charged thereon, and the manner in which unclaimed funds may be dealt with; and
+(p) prescribing the duties of the Accountant in respect of funds or property in the custody of the court, and in particular prescribing the mode of transfer of securities into the name of the Accountant, and the method of investment of any such funds, and the rate of interest to be charged thereon, and the manner in which unclaimed funds may be dealt with.

-(q) amending, altering or adding to the forms set out in any written law relating to criminal procedure.
+[Act 46 of 2018 wef 01/01/2019]

-[16/93; 2/94]
+(q) [Deleted by Act 46 of 2018 wef 01/01/2019]

 (2A) Without prejudice to the generality of subsection (1), Rules of Court may be made in relation to the Singapore International Commercial Court for the following purposes: